-Knowing your frame sizes will allow you to purchase prescription glasses that not only fit well and are comfortable to wear but will also look good too as they will be in proportion to your face.
+Knowing your preferred frame sizes will allow you to purchase prescription glasses that not only fit well and are comfortable to wear, but also look good too as they will be in proportion to your face.

 1) Eye size.

 All of our product pages have these sizes displayed using the images below.
 Each measurement is shown in millimetres.

 All frames have these three sizes written on the inside of the arms or behind the bridge.

 If you can’t see the numbers or they've worn away, you'll need to measure the frame by hand.
 Simply get a ruler and measure them using the image guide below.

 Additional frame measurements:

 The above measurements are the industry standard and will be written on all frames.

 There are two additional frame sizes, provided by us on all product pages, which you can easily measure yourself and will help you to find the perfect fitting frame.